rryam/QuoteKit/README.md

 ## Usage

-The `struct QuoteKit` contains static methods you can call for fetching the revelant data.
+The `struct QuoteKit` contains static methods to fetch the relevant data.
 For example, to get the list of quotes -

 ```swift
 do {